-&lt;sup>26 A debt that became delinquent several years ago is still considered recent because "an applicant's ongoing, unpaid debts evidence a continuing course of conduct and, therefore, can be viewed as recent for purposes of the Guideline F mitigating conditions."
+13 A debt that became delinquent several years ago is still considered recent because "an applicant's ongoing, unpaid debts evidence a continuing course of conduct and, therefore, can be viewed as recent for purposes of the Guideline F mitigating conditions."
 ISCR Case No. 15-06532 at 3 (App.
 Bd.
 Feb.
 16, 2017) (citing ISCR Case No. 15-01690 at 2 (App.
 Bd.
 Sep.
 13, 2016)).

-&lt;sup>27 The Appeal Board has previously explained what constitutes a good-faith effort to repay overdue creditors or otherwise resolve debts:
+14 The Appeal Board has previously explained what constitutes a good-faith effort to repay overdue creditors or otherwise resolve debts: